seanelvidge/seanelvidge.github.io/_posts/2025-01-13-Home_advantage_in_English_football.md

 Whilst home advantage may not be what it once was, it hasn't disappeared entirely.
 The support of the home crowd can still provide a boost, and familiarity with the surroundings can offer a slight edge.
 However, the trend is undeniable.
 The gap between home and away performance is narrowing, and the English Football League, across all its divisions, is becoming increasingly competitive on all fronts.

-If we look to extrapolate the trends in the data we can try and estimate what will happen in the future, fitting lines of best fit to the data we can estimate that home advantage will stick around until at least the 2080's!
+If we look to extrapolate the trends in the data we can try and estimate what will happen in the future, fitting lines of best fit to the data we can estimate that home advantage will stick around for quite a while yet!

 <div class="chart-container">
   <canvas id="finalTrendChart"></canvas>